Definitely-not-AWS-Workshops/workshop-2-blog/content/2-High-Level-Design/2-Pipeline-Design/_index.md

 ---
-title : "Pipeline Designs"
+title : "Pipeline Design"
 date : "`r Sys.Date()`"
 weight : 2
 chapter : false
 pre : " <b> 2.2 </b> "
 ---

-In this section, you are going to examine suitable branching and deployment strategies that help deliver the application reliably and faster.
+In this section, you first understand what CI/CD refers to in the workshop.
+You then examine suitable branching and deployment strategies that help deliver the application reliably and faster.
 After that, you define the team workflow and CI/CD pipelines using the Business Process Model and Notation 2.0.
 Lastly, you provide the overall AWS architecture that has all the services needed for the development and delivery of AWSome Books, which are going to be implemented in the hands-on sections.

+#### Yet another CI/CD Definition!

+The CI/CD space contains a lot of contradictory definitions.
+I might take the definitions from the book [continuous delivery](https://www.amazon.co.uk/Grokking-Continuous-Delivery-Christie-Wilson/dp/1617298255):

+-  **Continuous integration (CI)** is the process of combining code changes frequently, with each change verified on check-in.
+-  **Continuous Delivery (CD)** involves being able to release changes to your software safely at any time, with the process being as simple as pushing a button.

+{{% notice note %}}
+**Continuous Deployment** is another CD that involves automatically delivering on every commit.
+In other words, when your commit is merged to the *main* branch, it will be instantly deployed to the production environment without human intervention.
+It's great; however, you need to guarantee that your development process and team are mature enough to use it in the real world.
+In this workshop, we consider CD to mean **Continuous Delivery**.
+{{% /notice %}}

+According to the definition of CD, in order to reliably deploy changes to your software at any time, your codebase must have been thoroughly tested by the CI process.
+CI and CD are thus tightly coupled; you cannot safely deploy code changes at any time until your codebase is verified and works as expected.

 #### Branching Strategy